bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme: danger -->
 > #### Delete apps carefully
-> When you delete an app in the Dev Portal, there is no way to recover the client ID or client secret.
-If you choose to do this, don't forget to mitigate potential loss of [webhook and metafield](#dont-forget-your-webhooks-and-metafields)-related data and functionality.
+> When you delete an app in the [Dev Portal](https://devtools.bigcommerce.com), there is no way to recover the client ID or client secret.
+If you choose to do this, don't forget to mitigate the potential loss of [webhook and metafield](#dont-forget-your-webhooks-and-metafields)-related data and functionality.

+To delete an app API account, consult our article on [Managing Apps in the Developer Portal](/api-docs/apps/guide/developer-portal#delete-an-app).

 ## Choosing the right kind of API account